zyft-code/SPTAG/docs/GettingStart.md

 ```

-For sift1m dataset, use the default configuration below (buildconfig.ini) and run .\SSDServing.exe buildconfig.ini:
+For sift1m dataset, use the default configuration below (buildconfig.ini) and run sptag-ssdserving buildconfig.ini:
 ```
 [Base]
 ValueType=Float